 Bettercoal is currently developing its actions framework to ensure we can clearly measure and map out these impacts.

-The Bettercoal Secretariat is led by its Executive Director, Anne-Claire Howard, who is in charge of the daily management of Bettercoal operations and reports to the Board of Directors.
+The Bettercoal Secretariat is led by its Executive Director, Katie Warrick, who is in charge of the daily management of Bettercoal operations and reports to the Board of Directors.
 She is supported by a dedicated team and together they focus on the implementation of the Bettercoal Code, the Supplier Assessment Process and Assurance System Review, Bettercoal Members’ Implementation and Reporting Obligations, communications and engaging with stakeholders.